 - Hip and knee defects like patellar luxation – a painful movement of the kneecap and hip dysplasia – degeneration of the hip or elbow joint found in many breeds, big and small.

-Cockapoo Signs of Ageing
+Is My Cockapoo Showing Signs of Ageing?

 You may not be keen to watch for signs that your darling Dood is getting along in years, but it is a vital part of dog ownership to identify their changing needs.
 With the Cockapoo, be on the lookout for a general slowing down, sleeping more often, and more frequent toileting.
 These are all natural side effects of aging and are generally nothing to worry about.